 Memorial to Enslaved Persons

 The final report from Baylor University’s Commission on Historic Campus Representations included a recommendation to establish physical presences on campus that commemorate the contributions of Black individuals to the University.
-The Board of Regents approved a four-phase framework to operationalize the recommendation.
+The Board of Regents approved a framework to operationalize the recommendation.

 When Baylor University was founded in 1845, chattel slavery was deeply woven into the cultural and economic fabric of Texas.
 Baylor’s founders – including namesake Judge R.E.B.
 Baylor, its first Board of Trustees and the University’s first four presidents – were both religious leaders and slaveholders.